GRAINS-CBOT wheat hits 14-year peak on Ukraine crisis in volatile trading

 By Tom Polansek

-The markets were volatile as traders assessed how long the Russia-Ukraine conflict would last and whether it would hamper plantings of spring crops.
+The markets were volatile as traders assessed how long the Russia-Ukraine conflict would last and whether it would hamper spring crop plantings.

 Russia and Ukraine account for about 29% of global wheat exports, 19% of corn exports and 80% of exports of sunflower oil, which competes with soyoil.